Program 2026

 Kristian gives the jury an important perspective as the student representative.
 He is a third-year bachelor student of history who has been very active in student government and student organisations, and has worked as the educational officer for the student parliament during the academic year 2024/25.
 He has been particularly focused on the emergence of AI and on ensuring that educational institutions see it as an opportunity and a resource, rather than using it as an excuse to return to outdated grading methods.

-Dr. Kirsten Gilliland, Warren Center for Neuroscience Drug Discovery at Vanderbilt
+Dr. Kristen Gilliland, Warren Center for Neuroscience Drug Discovery at Vanderbilt

-Kristen M. Gilliland, Ph.D., is a Research Assistant Professor at Vanderbilt University’s Warren Center for Neuroscience Drug Discoveryand President of the non-profit 22 Forever.
-President and Executive Director – 22 Forever.
-Professor Emeritus, California Polytechnic State University, San Luis Obispo.
+Kristen M. Gilliland, Ph.D., is a Research Assistant Professor at Vanderbilt University’s Warren Center for Neuroscience Drug Discovery

-Her film was sceened at TREFF 2024 and won the audience award and got the jury’s honorable mention, so we are pleased to have her back at our festival for the newest edition.
+Her film was screened at TREFF 2024 and won the audience award and the jury’s honorable mention, so we are pleased to have her back at our festival for the newest edition.

 Previous jury members: